lammps/lammps/doc/src/fix_halt.rst

 the timer frequently across a large number of processors may be non-negligible.

+The *diskfree* attribute will check for available disk space (in megabytes) on supported operating systems.
+By default it will check the file system of the current working directory.
+This can be changed with the optional *path* keyword, which will take the path to a file or folder on the file system to be checked as argument.
+This path must be given with single or double quotes, if it contains blanks or other special characters (like \$).

 Equal-style variables evaluate to a numeric value.
 See the :doc:`variable <variable>` command for a description.
 They calculate formulas which can involve mathematical operations, atom properties,